-Additionally, calcium-fortified foods are also good sources, including certain cereals, fruit juice or milk alternatives.
+Additionally, calcium-fortified foods are also good sources, including certain cereals, fruit juice, or milk alternatives.

 Sunlight is your main source of vitamin D, since your skin produces it when exposed to the sun.
 However, as you get older, your skin gets less efficient at making it.

-Bottom Line: A diet rich in calcium and vitamin D is important to prevent the bone loss that can occur during menopause.
+A diet rich in calcium and vitamin D is important to prevent the bone loss that can occur during menopause.

 It’s common to gain weight during menopause.

-This can be due to a combination of changing hormones, aging, lifestyle and genetics.
+This can be due to a combination of changing hormones, aging, lifestyle, and genetics.

-Bottom Line: Achieving and maintaining a healthy weight may help alleviate menopause symptoms and help prevent disease.
+Achieving and maintaining a healthy weight may help alleviate menopause symptoms and help prevent disease.